prasannavl/prasannavl.com/content/published/2012/04/pvl-stockplus-custom-rom-for-motorola_05.html.md

 **How to Install:**

-1. Root your Phone and Install Bootmenu ([SndInitDefy_2.0.apk](http://forum.xda-developers.com/attachment.php?attachmentid=792601&d=1322064151))
+1. Root your Phone and Install Bootmenu (<a href="http://forum.xda-developers.com/attachment.php?attachmentid=792601&d=1322064151" target="_blank">SndInitDefy_2.0.apk</a>)
-1. Extract the downloaded file to the SD card at: /sdcard/clockworkmod/backup
+1. Extract the downloaded file to the SD card at: `/sdcard/clockworkmod/backup`
 1. Copy all the update zip files, if any, anywhere into your SD card.
 1. Reboot
 1. Boot into 2nd-init (Volume-Down on Blue LED)